 A one or two year old tree will have a central leader, or trunk, and several side laterals, called feathers.
 The lowest laterals should be removed when the tree is planted and the remainder cut to 10-15cm long, up to a height of approximately 1.5m.
-This can be done for you on the nursery if required.

 After the first year the laterals on the lower half of the trunk should be removed.
 This should be done in early spring using sharp tools and cutting flush with the trunk.
 Check for, and remove, double leaders and basal shoots or suckers; and trim the head of the tree if necessary to maintain its shape.

 The vast majority of our trees are supplied at this stage and have received some formative pruning.
 They may benefit from additional formative pruning in the early years.
 Remove any crossing, damaged or diseased branches, whilst making sure the overall form of your tree is balanced and attractive.
 To encourage a bushier crown, prune the head.
 If you desire a clear stem, remove laterals on the trunk until you have the height of clear stem you require.

 Some trees are top grafted and any side shoots growing on the main stem below the graft or suckers growing at the base of the tree should always be removed.
 The head of the tree can occasionally be thinned in winter to remove dead, crossing and weak branches.

 For weeping trees, a good shape can be encouraged by always pruning to an upwards facing bud.

 Most trees of this age have had the feathers removed up to a height of 1.8-2 metres and are called standards.
 The crown of the tree has formed and only maintenance pruning is required by removing any crossing, damaged or diseased branches.

 These techniques are useful when growing trees for their ornamental bark or foliage.
 It is also used for certain varieties to keep the tree to a fixed height.